 3. Fix iPad Stuck in Recovery Mode without Restoring

-If unfortunately, the above methods doesn't help, This problem can be resolved by refreshing the iOS of your iPad.
+If unfortunately, the above methods don't help, This problem can be resolved by refreshing the iOS of your iPad.
 In order to do that without losing data, you can still use iMyFone Fixppo - iOS System Recovery Tool.
 It supports to fix all iOS issues and get your device back to normal without data loss.
-It is the best iOS repair tool that has been recommended by famous media sites like Cult of Mac, Payetteforward, Makeuseof and so on.
+It is the best iOS repair tool that has been recommended by famous media sites like Payetteforward, Makeuseof and so on.

 - It is a small tool with powerful features which can even fix the iOS problems that iTunes cannot fix and avoid the errors that iTunes prompts.